Silver Cross has been a British brand for years proving the UK with luxurious strollers and prams. Even, for the royals.

 They don’t have an adjustable legrest and the seat unit is only suitable from 6 months or less in some cases.

 Although reported to offer a compact fold the buggies are still bulky and heavy.

 The Wayfarer is not suitable for uneven terrains which is a big con for many lifestyles.
 When in some positions the baskets are a little bit hard to reach.

 Although they look like two sets of twin prams it’s noted they are not 100% similar.
 If you are only a city dweller and don’t plan on taking other adventures.

-You are please with only using public transport and stroll down the streets then the Wayfarer is fine.
+If you are please with only using public transport and strolling down the streets then the Wayfarer is fine.
 It’s cheaper so, it will save you money.

 The stroller has the same look and style as the Pioneer so you won’t miss that part.

 If you plan to take more adventures and visit more terrains and if you are a bit taller then the Silver Cross Pioneer is more suitable for you and your lifestyle.

 Both are good and excellent and just came recently.
 It makes it modern and in trend.

 What are your thoughts on both of these?
 Will they suit you and your family?
 Which one is better according to you?